Skip to content

 Address: Headlands, Kettering, NN15 6BH

 There is a wide range of commercial and private properties in and around Kettering and areas with a high population density.
-The region has a number of significant main roads and three flood risk zones.
+The region has significant main roads such as the A14, A43 and A6, which means the crew are regularly called to road traffic collisions.

-Kettering is seeing a significant amount of commercial and population growth, which brings with it additional challenges for Kettering Fire Station such as increased fire risk and road traffic incidents, as well as commercial and residential flooding.
+Kettering is seeing a significant amount of commercial and population growth, which brings with it additional challenges for the station such as increased fire risk at both commercial and domestic properties, as well as an increased risk of flooding.

 The station has two water pumps, one used by wholetime crews and one for the on-call crews.
-Kettering is the only station in Northamptonshire to house a water and foam pod which will be used at incidents involving oil, petrol and chemicals.
-There is also a compact pumping appliance which joined the fleet in 2018 and the initial intervention vehicle which includes equipment that can be used immediately at road traffic collisions or other non-fire related incidents.
+Kettering is the only station in Northamptonshire to house a water and foam pod (pictured below) which will be used at incidents involving oil, petrol and chemicals.
+There is also a compact pumping appliance and an initial intervention vehicle which includes equipment that can be used immediately at road traffic collisions or other non-fire related incidents.

 Kettering Fire Station's water and foam pod which is used at incidents involving oil, petrol and chemicals